Material-Blazor/Material.Blazor/articles/Installation.md

 ## Binding

-BlazorMDC components support the EditForm environment.
-To that end BlazorMDC uses the
+Material.Blazor components support the EditForm environment.
+To that end Material.Blazor uses the

 ```csharp
 FieldIdentifier.Create(ValueExpression)